-With roof panel end joints that are supported by rafters or purlins, OSB surface splines or Insulsplines are used.
+With roof panel end joints that are supported by rafters or purlins, OSB surface splines or Insulspan block splines are used.
 Each panel end must be nailed securely to the supporting member as per approved Insulspan shop drawings.
 When OSB surface splines are used, Insulspan approved foam sealant must be used to seal the joint.